tonyxiao/openSDKs/README.md

 ### In-editor API reference you actually want to read

-Instead of navigating through thousands of lines of code across multiple files, OpenSDKs provide a streamlined in-editor documentation experience.
+Thanks to leveraging [openapi-typescript](https://github.com/drwpow/openapi-typescript/tree/main/packages/openapi-typescript), instead of navigating through thousands of lines of code across multiple files, OpenSDKs provide a streamlined in-editor documentation experience.
 This means developers no longer need to leave their editor to consult API documentation, as everything is conveniently embedded within the specs.
 Additionally, OpenSDKs ensure end-to-end type safety, enhancing both the efficiency and reliability of the development process.

 ### Know one, know all

 In traditional settings, each API client behaves uniquely, requiring developers to learn the nuances of every specific SDK.
 However, with OpenSDKs, there's a unifying similarity in how all APIs behave.
 This consistency significantly reduces the learning curve, making it easier for developers to transition between different APIs without the need to relearn or adjust to a new environment.

-## Getting Started

-Visit <a aria-label="opensdks learn" href="https://docs.opensdks.org/quickstart">https://docs.opensdks.org/quickstart</a> to get started with OpenSDKs.

-## Documentation

-Visit [https://docs.opensdks.org/introduction](https://docs.opensdks.org/introduction) to view the full documentation.

 ## Examples